Pendant from Deer Tooth

 myminifactory

-The root of this white-tailed deer tooth is perforated for use as a pendant.
-The Hampson Museum Collection represents one of the world’s most extraordinary collections of American Indian artistic expression as well as a major source of data on the lives and history of late pre-Columbian peoples of the Mississippi River Valley.
-The collections at the museum are the result of extensive excavations of the Nodena Site as well as excavations at other sites in the region by Dr James K. Hampson, as well as work by others including the University of Alabama and the University of Arkansas.
-The Virtual Hampson Museum was completed by CAST in 2010.
-The museum is the first of its kind to make such high resolution data available and was the subject of a UA Research Frontiers article in April 2010.
-In 2011 the museum has begun to receive substantial scholarly recognition.
-Below are a list of articles that reference the Virtual Hampson Museum.
-For further reading about The Virtual Hampson Museum and to explore more models in their archive, visit this link - http://hampson.cast.uark.edu/about.htm
+The tooth of this white-tailed deer is hollowed out at its root for use as a pendant.
+This collection showcases one of the world's most remarkable collections of American Indian art and serves as a primary source of information about the lives and history of late pre-Columbian peoples living along the Mississippi River Valley.
+The artifacts in this museum were unearthed through extensive excavations at the Nodena Site, as well as other sites in the region by Dr. James K. Hampson, and various other researchers including the University of Alabama and the University of Arkansas.
+The Virtual Hampson Museum was developed by CAST in 2010, providing unprecedented access to high-resolution data.
+This innovative project was featured in a UA Research Frontiers article in April 2010, marking it as a pioneering effort.
+In 2011, the museum began receiving significant scholarly recognition.
+Below is a list of articles that reference the Virtual Hampson Museum.
+For additional information about The Virtual Hampson Museum and to explore more models in their archive, visit http://hampson.cast.uark.edu/about.htm

 With this file you will be able to print Pendant from Deer Tooth with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Pendant from Deer Tooth.